Mokashaa/HIL--Facial-Emotion-Recognition-System-/Models (Trials)/FECNet/README.md

 ## FECNet Implementation

 For implementing FECNet a pre-trained FaceNet-NN2 model is required.
 I didn't find any public weights for the architecture so I worked with a variation of FaceNet, which is the Inception-Resnet-V1 architecture.
-I used weights provided by [2].
+I used weights provided in [2].
 I will refer to the variation I developed as FEC-IRNet.

 ## FECNet For Facial Expressions Recognition